syncfusion-content/javascript-docs/js/Menu/Concepts-and-Features/Miscellaneous.md

 _Figure_ _41__: Sub menu items to open on click_

-##Animation
+**Animation**

-**AnimationType** is used to enable or disable the Animation when hover or click on menu items.
+Animation type is used to enable or disable the Animation when hover or click on menu items.
 Its value type is string.
 It accepts two values such as “none” and “default”.
-Support to disable the **AnimationType** when hover or click on menu items is none.
+Support to disable the Animation Type when hover or click on menu items is none.
 Support to enable the Animation Type when hover or click on menu items is default.

 * Add the following **&lt;script&gt;** in the above sample code.